List of Royal Air Force aircraft squadrons: Royal Auxiliary Air Force squadrons (Nos. 500–509)

 Note: No. 505, 506, 507, 508 and 509 Squadrons allocated Squadron codes YF, FS, GX, DY and BQ respectively for the period April to September 1939, but were never formed.
+A non-flying 505 Squadron was formed as a General Support Squadron in 2015.

 Regular RAF squadrons (Nos.
 510–598)

 Note: No No. 599 Squadron seems to have been formed.
 There were to have been Reserve squadrons using numbers 551–566 which would have been created by adding 500 to existing Operational Training Unit designations.
 In the event the plan was never put into effect, although there was some desultory use of some of the numbers by some of the OTUs for a short period.
 Despite their lack of formal activation, this block of numbers has never been re-allocated for use by other units.

 Advanced Training Squadrons (550–565)

 In the event of a German Invasion the Operational Training Units would have been re-formed into the Squadrons below, under plans as part of Operation Saracen, formulated in Spring 1940, which were later revised as Operation Banquet.
 Some reserve Squadron numbers were used by their respective OTU's during operational tasks until at least May 1944.